lorpac/amino_acid_network/README.md

 If you use this code in you work, please cite:

 - Dorantes-Gilardi, R., Bourgeat, L., Pacini, L., Vuillon, L., & Lesieur, C. (2018).
 In proteins, the structural responses of a position to mutation rely on the Goldilocks principle: not too many links, not too few.
 Physical Chemistry Chemical Physics, 20(39), 25399-25410.

+## Licence

+The Building network source code is available under the [CeCILL](http://cecill.info/) licence.
+Please see `LICENCE.txt` for details.